Pink (Victoria's Secret): Victoria's Secret Fashion Show

-There has been segment for PINK in the annual Victoria's Secret Fashion Show from 2006 to 2018, the final year the show was held.
+There has been segment for PINK in the annual Victoria's Secret Fashion Show from 2006 to 2018, the final year of the original show.
+A PINK segment also appeared in the 2025 Victoria's Secret Fashion Show, during which K-Pop girl group TWICE performed.

 In 2007, the brand held an event featuring spokesmodel Miranda Kerr, alongside Jessica Stam and Rosie Huntington-Whiteley.
 The company ran a contest called "Pink Road Trip to the Runway", awarding a spot in the 2007 fashion show to winner, Katie Wile.

 The Fashion Show runway segment for PINK was initially accompanied by recorded music from popular artists.
 From 2010 through 2018, the PINK runway segment featured live performances by widely recognized music acts.
 Katy Perry was the first live performer for the PINK runway at Victoria's Secret Fashion Show 2010, performing a medley from her recently released Teenage Dream album, in addition to performing "Firework" in a segment for the main Victoria's Secret brand.

 In 2012, Justin Bieber performed during the Pink segment of the fashion show, while the notorious bicycle corset, featuring only handlebars with streamers, was modeled by Jessica Hart.

 PINK has also marketed their brand by sponsoring fashion show viewing parties during air time, such as in 2013 at West Virginia University.